HaroldPonce22/ios101-project2-wordle-starter/README.md

 ## Notes

-The challenges i faced when making the app was figuring out how to start the first if let statement.
+When making the app, I faced challenges figuring out how to start the first if let statement.

 ## License